ThinkboxSoftware/Deadline/Custom/events/ForcePoolChoice/README.rst

 This plugin relies on user groups existing with the same name as the available pools.
 If a user is in one or more of these groups they are able to submit to the pool of the same name.
-If they are not, the job will be submitted to the first group the user is a part of.

 If they are not in a definied group, the job will be submitted without a pool.